abdul4rehman215/CIS-Top-20-Controls/lab05-secure-configuration-for-endpoints/troubleshooting.md

-# 🛠️ Troubleshooting Guide — Lab 05: Secure Configuration for Endpoints (CIS Control 5)
+# 🛠️ Troubleshooting Guide — Lab 05: Secure Configuration for Endpoints (CIS Controls)

 > This guide covers common issues when auditing and hardening Linux endpoints and applying basic policies on Windows.